Petrol, diesel prices unchanged; here are the prices in your city today

 -

-Petrol prices remain unchanged on Monday in major cities in India for the ninth straight day, according to Good Returns website.
+Petrol prices remain unchanged in major cities unchanged for the 10th straight day, according to the website Good Returnson Monday .

-In New Delhi, the price stands at Rs 101.84 per litre.
-In Mumbai, the prices are retailing at Rs 107.83.
-The diesel prices, too, remained unchaged in the national capital at Rs 89.87.
-Mumbai also reported no change in diesel price which currently stands at Rs 97.45.
+In New Delhi, petrol is selling at Rs 101.84 per litre.
+In Mumbai, the price stands at Rs 107.83.
+The diesel prices also remain unchanged at Rs 89.87 at the national capital.
+In Mumbai, diesel is selling at Rs 97.45, unchanged from yesterday's prices, according to the website.

+Currently, the fuel rates are among the highest in cities of Madhya Pradesh.

 Fuel rates vary across the states in India due to value-added tax.